-This pages summarizes a recent trip (Dec 2019) to Hawaii that focused on some of the natural history aspects of the islands.
+The material below is mostly based a recent (Dec 2019) trip to Hawaii that focused on some of the natural history aspects of the islands.
 We hope the reader will find it useful in deciding whether the islands are worthwhile visiting.
-While much of the information presented below can be found from internet sources, we believe some of our observations and certainly our opinions will be unique.
-We encourage the reader to explore this material.
+While much of the information presented below can be found by perusing internet sources, we believe some of our observations and certainly our opinions will be unique.
+We encourage the reader to explore the following material.

 This page has developed into something much larger than originally anticipated.
 Thus we have broken it down into different pages that can be more rapidly accessed via the links below.
-Each link takes you to a specific part of the page.
-This should save tedious scrolling down of a single page.
+Each link below takes you to a separate page.

 1. Geographical setting of the Hawaiian Islands.
 Where they are, overview of the main islands.
-An quick summary of their geological and climatic setting.
+A quick summary of their geological and climatic setting.

-5. Wildlife of the islands – mostly focused on birds, since there are no native land mammals or reptiles or amphibians and we don’t know much about groups like insects.
+6. Wildlife of the islands – mostly focused on birds, since there are no native land mammals, reptiles, or amphibians and we personally don’t know much about groups like insects.

-6. Summary of where to go, what to see.
+7. Summary of where to go and highlights to see.
 Our biased opinions.

 Some basic facts about the Hawaiian Islands first.
 They are all volcanic, ranging from the youngest in the southeast (Hawaii, at less than a half million years) to the oldest in the far northwest (Kauai being the last large island – at about 5 million years).
 They have been colonized by organisms and plants over millions of years and within the last 1000-1500 years by humans from Polynesia.
 More recently, in the last several hundred years, western influences have introduced innumerable other organisms that are not native to the islands.
 These have created major environmental problems on the islands.